OfficeDev/office-js-docs-reference/docs/docs-ref-autogen/overview/overview.md

 ## Special requirement sets

 The online-only and desktop-only requirement sets are special requirement sets.
 The online-only requirement set contains the latest APIs for the web version of the supporting applications (currently Excel and Word).
 The desktop-only requirement set contains the latest APIs for the Windows and Mac versions of the supporting applications (currently Word).
-However, those APIs may not yet be fully supported across all platforms.
+APIs in these requirement sets aren't fully supported across all platforms.
 For more information, see one of the following as applicable.

 - `ExcelApiOnline 1.1`: [Excel JavaScript API online-only requirement set](/javascript/api/requirement-sets/excel/excel-api-online-requirement-set)
 - `WordApiOnline 1.1`: [Word JavaScript API online-only requirement set](/javascript/api/requirement-sets/word/word-api-online-requirement-set)